 - Agoraphobia.
 Agoraphobia involves intense fear that is triggered when the individual feels they are trapped, helpless, or may be publicly embarrassed, while on a train, bus, plane, in an elevator, or on a ship.
 This type of anxiety disorder may result after a series of panic attacks, and can lead to social isolation.

-How to Cope with Holiday Stress and Enjoy the Season
+How to Deal with Holiday Stress and Enjoy the Season

 We can still relish the joy of reuniting with friends and family over the holidays by relying on some helpful tips for dealing with holiday stress:

 - Simplify the season.
 We tend to want to do it all, and then find ourselves struggling with stress overload trying to accomplish all the self-imposed goals.
 Whittle down the expectations to a few core things that make the season meaningful instead of trying to cram everything in.

 - Remember the meaning of the season.
 It is nice to take note of the spiritual meaning of the holiday season and focus on that when stress threatens to overwhelm you.
 Watch A Charlie Brown Christmas for inspiration.

 - Exercise.
 Keeping active during the holidays is a great way to manage the stress of the season.
 Exercise increases production of the neurotransmitters dopamine and serotonin, both of which can help regulate stress.